Tristane028/Springer-Fibers/README.md

 The cell dimensions match too: dimension equals the number of arcs in the corresponding matching, confirmed for every cell of every two-row partition.

-The three-row partitions lie outside the theorem's scope and have no comparable combinatorial check; their completeness rests on the search having run over all ordered cell pairs, which the recorded bookkeeping confirms it did.
+The three-row partitions sit outside the theorem's scope, so there is no comparable combinatorial check to fall back on.
+Their completeness instead rests on the search having run over all ordered cell pairs, which the recorded bookkeeping confirms it did.

 #### A correction this check produced

 The cross-check initially reported (4,4) at 471 relations against 473 predicted, with the shortfall isolated to a single dimension transition (4 → 3).
-Both missing relations turned out to originate from `C_56781234` — the fully nested matching `BBBBTTTT`, the top-dimensional cell — and both require a **degree-4** substitution (`a₆⁴`, `a₄⁴`).
+Both missing relations turned out to come from `C_56781234`, which is the fully nested matching `BBBBTTTT` and the top-dimensional cell, and both need a **degree-4** substitution (`a₆⁴`, `a₄⁴`).
 The search grid at the time capped polynomial substitutions at degree 3, so no witness could be found.
-Widening the grid recovered both immediately; each was then verified independently by symbolic limits across all seven Plücker levels.
+Widening the grid recovered both right away, and each was then verified independently by symbolic limits across all seven Plücker levels.
 Both are now included.

-The lesson generalizes: if degree 3 was insufficient at (4,4), it is likely insufficient for larger partitions, and the substitution degree should be treated as a parameter to check rather than a fixed constant.
+The takeaway generalizes.
+If degree 3 fell short at (4,4), it is probably going to fall short for larger partitions too, so the substitution degree really is better treated as a parameter to check rather than a fixed constant.

 ---

 ## Interactive visualizer

-`Visuals.html` is a self-contained page — all data embedded, no build step, no dependencies — for exploring the cell complex.
+`Visuals.html` is a self-contained page for exploring the cell complex.
+All the data is embedded directly, so there is no build step and nothing to install.

 - **Partition picker.** Grouped into two-row and three-row families, so the two regimes stay visually distinct.
-- **Block structure.** Each partition shows its Young diagram with the numbered boxes, alongside the block decomposition of {1, …, N} — for (2,5), the diagram above together with { (1,2), (3,4,5,6,7) }.
+- **Block structure.** Each partition shows its Young diagram with the numbered boxes, alongside the block decomposition of {1, …, N}.
+For (2,5), that is the diagram above together with { (1,2), (3,4,5,6,7) }.
 - **Overview.** All cells of a partition as a 3-D web, coloured by dimension, height encoding dimension, with the closed point at the bottom.
 Relations are drawn undirected here so the global structure reads clearly.
 - **Cell view.** Open any cell to see its parameter space 𝔸<sup>d</sup>, its Plücker coordinates level by level, and its outgoing closure relations as arrows.
 - **Path view.** Select a relation to see just that pair, framed with source left and target right, and watch the degeneration animate as a stream of particles drawn into the destination.
 The substitutions and the limit variable stay pinned on screen after it completes.

-Notation renders in LaTeX style throughout — italic variables with true subscripts and superscripts, so `p^(2)_12 = a₆²` appears as it would in a paper rather than as ASCII.
+Notation renders in LaTeX style throughout, with italic variables and true subscripts and superscripts, so `p^(2)_12 = a₆²` shows up the way it would in a paper rather than as plain ASCII.

 ---